 Dust mites are one of the most common and most annoying allergens present in your home.
 Web MD reports that 20 million Americans are allergic to them.
 They like to eat dead skin cells that get trapped in things like down blankets, carpeting, and curtains.

 To decrease the number of dust mites in your home, consider removing your carpeting, your upholstered furniture, and your stuffed animals.
 Wash your sheets and blankets at least once a week in hot water, and use synthetic material over wool or feathers wherever possible.
+Professional carpet cleaners like Carpet cleaners near me can provide specialized treatments to effectively eliminate dust mites and allergens from your carpets and upholstery.

 Decrease Humidity in Your Home